Buying a Business Domain Name in Three Simple Steps

 When launching a new website, your website development company may request access to your GoDaddy account to update your “DNS records” at the time of launch.
 This is how the internet knows to display your new website when someone searches for your domain name.

-We recommend you provide your website developer with “delegate access” to your GoDaddy account.
-This allows them access to your domain settings without giving them full access to your account or login information and eliminates the complication of 2-factor authentication.
+We recommend that you grant your website developer “delegate access” to your GoDaddy account.
+This allows them to access your domain settings without granting them full access to your account or login credentials, and it eliminates the need for 2-factor authentication.

 Details on Providing Delegate Access to Coalmarch from GoDaddy.